Hyperband-based Bayesian Optimization for Black-box Prompt Selection

-\texttt{TRIPLE} is a class of algorithms for black-box prompt selection recently proposed by \citet{shi2024best} to address \textit{query-efficiency}. \texttt{TRIPLE} solves the problem of black-box prompt selection via a multi-armed bandit approach.
-In details, the authors rely on existing bandit algorithms such as Successive Halving (SH; \citealt{karnin2013almost} or Generalized Successive Elimination (GSE; \citealt{azizi2021fixed}).
-These algorithms accelerate prompt evaluation by discarding poorly performing prompts early, thereby avoiding the evaluation of all prompts on all validation instances during the selection process. \texttt{TRIPLE-SH} and \texttt{TRIPLE-GSE} have the following limitations: \texttt{TRIPLE-SH} is sensitive to the initial evaluation budget, potentially discarding promising prompts based on noisy performance estimates.
-This is especially problematic when evaluating many prompts with a limited budget which often is the case when jointly searching over instructions and few-shot exemplars. \texttt{TRIPLE-GSE} attempts to mitigate this by modeling the expected prompt performance based on embeddings projected to a lower dimensional space via a random projection and point-wise performance observations of the prompts.
-However, GSE has not been analyzed for structured bandit problems beyond the generalized linear setting \citep{azizi2021fixed}.
+\texttt{TRIPLE} proposed by \citet{shi2024best} is a class of query-efficient algorithms for static black-box prompt selection using a multi-armed bandit approach.
+It makes use of Successive Halving \citep{karnin2013almost} or Generalized Successive Elimination \citep{azizi2021fixed} to accelerate prompt evaluation by discarding poor-performing prompts early, reducing the need to evaluate all prompts on all validation instances.
+However, \texttt{TRIPLE-SH} is sensitive to the initial evaluation budget and may prematurely discard promising prompts due to noisy performance estimates. \texttt{TRIPLE-GSE} tries to mitigate this by (non-linear) modeling of expected prompt performance using embeddings of prompts as blocks of text projected to a lower-dimensional space.
+While this approach introduces flexibility, the Generalized Successive Elimination algorithm has been formally analyzed only in the generalized linear setting \citep{azizi2021fixed}.
+Moreover, both \texttt{TRIPLE-SH} and \texttt{TRIPLE-GSE} begin by evaluating all prompts, whereas our \hbbodkl employs a sample-efficient BO proposal to select candidate prompts for evaluation.